frankshearar/Home/Semver-2.0.0-Protocol.md

  - `Search()`
  - `GetUpdates()`

-If `semVerLevel=N` is provided (where N is an integer) and N is greater than or equal to 2, SemVer 2.0.0 packages must not be filtered out.
-If N is less than 2 or `semVerLevel` is excluded, SemVer 2.0.0 packages must be filtered out.
+If `semVerLevel=N` is provided (where N is a SemVer 2.0.0 version number) and is greater than or equal to 2.0.0, SemVer 2.0.0 packages must not be filtered out.
+If N is less than 2.0.0 or `semVerLevel` is excluded, SemVer 2.0.0 packages must be filtered out.

 The following endpoint refers to a specific version of a package and is discovered via one of the previous endpoints.
 Therefore, SemVer 2.0.0 packages are **not** filtered out.
 The `semVerLevel` query parameter has no effect on this endpoint.